 Hanging lamps are generally used as a backdrop to images in temples and household shrines.
-As they are hung high.
-These lamps cast their light broadly and illuminate the images of deities placed in shrines.
+As they are hung high these lamps cast its light broadly and illuminate the images of deities placed in shrines.

 One of the most important milestones in the history of mankind is the discovery of fire.
 It has played a very crucial role in the progress and development of man and therefore, in India, fire and lamps are considered very auspicious.

-In India, the lamp symbolizes the human body and the flame symbolizes the soul.
-Thus the individual is a Deepak (lamp) and the soul is a Jeevan Jyoti (the flame of life).
+In India, lamp symbolizes the human body and flame symbolizes the soul.
+Thus the individual is a Deepak (lamp) and the soul is a jeevan jyoti (the flame of life).
 Indians believe, that the soul is immortal.
 Even after the death of a person, a lamp is lit to guide the departing soul into the other world.

-At every stage of life, therefore, lamps are lit to celebrate the eternal life force.
+At every stage of life therefore, lamps are lit to celebrate the eternal life force.
 In earlier times special lamps were lit at coronation ceremonies, on the return of a victorious warrior and at every other important occasion.
-The aarti (ritualistic adoration with lighted lamps) is performed even today to strengthen and establish relationships between man and God, brother and sister, wife and husband, and mother and child.
-Ancient texts mention Deepadaan (gifting of a lamp) as an act of high merit.
-There are several festivals connected with lamps – Deep Amavasya (July – August), Diwali (October – November) and Ganga pooja which are celebrated with great pomp.
+The aarti (ritualistic adoration with lighted lamps) is performed even today to strengthen and establish relationship between man and God, brother and sister, wife and husband, mother and child.
+Ancient texts mention Deepadaan (gifting of lamp) as a act of high merit.
+There are several festivals connected with lamps – Deep Amavasya (July – August), Diwali (October – November) and Ganga poojan which are celebrated with great pomp.

-With time, there has been innovation in the types and shapes of lamps meant for different occasions and requirements.
+With the passage of time there has been innovation in the types and shapes of lamps meant for different occasions and requirement.